prlosana/prlosana.github.io/README.md

 - Place images in `static/images/`
 - Reference them in content as `/images/filename.jpg`
+- Images have been optimized - only 7 essential images remain
-- All 73 images from your WordPress site have been migrated
+- Unused images were removed to improve site performance

 ## 📊 Migration Benefits Achieved